Manufacturers Replace Metal with Plastic to Reap Benefits of Plastic Resins While Maintaining Integrity of Metals

 - Plastic parts can go to market faster than metal ones because of the design flexibility, reduced secondary operations, quick molding cycles, and fast production times it has over metal.

-Some of the most common plastic engineered resins being used to replace metals include:
+Some plastic engineered resins being used to replace metals include:

 - Acetal Copolymer (POM)